Axonius/ActSpect/Documentation.md

 ---

-*This documentation should serve as your complete reference guide for understanding, maintaining, and extending the ActChain project.
+*This documentation should serve as your complete reference guide for understanding, maintaining, and extending the ActSpect project.
 Keep it updated as the project evolves!*